Managed SVN Hosting

 For example, if you want to use your domain svn.xyz-my-domain.de instead of saas01234.saas-secure.com:

-CName Record: svn.xyz-my-domain.de => saas01234.saas-secure.com
+CNAME Record: svn.xyz-my-domain.de => saas01234.saas-secure.com

 Setting up on our site usually only takes a few hours.
 If your DNS record is also active, you can already access Subversion hosting with your domain.